mn0pi/valknir/README.md

 # Valknir

-> Experimental static analysis engine for low-level memory vulnerability research.

-Valknir is a systems-focused static analyzer written in Rust that explores unsafe memory behaviour in C programs through AST-driven analysis.
+Valknir is a static analysis engine for C programs, written in Rust.

-The long-term goal is not just to detect vulnerabilities, but to build a transparent analysis engine that exposes *why* dangerous memory states emerge.
+It analyses source code for unsafe memory behaviour — buffer overflows, double frees, use-after-free, memory leaks — and produces output that explains not just what the vulnerability is, but why dangerous memory states emerge and how they can be exploited.

+Built as a learning project at the intersection of systems programming, binary exploitation research, and compiler-style analysis.
+The process of building it is as much the point as the tool itself.
 ---

-# Vision
+## Vision

-Modern static analyzers are often opaque, heavyweight, or inaccessible to learners.
+Most static analyzers are black boxes.
+They tell you something is wrong without showing you why, which is fine for production use but useless for actually understanding vulnerability classes.

-Valknir is designed differently:
+Valknir is designed to be transparent by default:

-- minimal core architecture
+- every detection is explainable
-- transparent internal state tracking
+- every state transition is observable
-- AST-first analysis
-- educational by design
-- focused on real memory corruption primitives

-The project doubles as:

-1. a practical vulnerability research tool
-2. a public systems programming study
-3. a deep dive into compiler-style analysis pipelines
+- the analysis logic is readable, not hidden behind framework abstractions

+The goal is a tool that teaches as it analyses — useful for vulnerability research and for anyone trying to understand how memory corruption actually works at the level where exploits live.

 ---